Based on Your Reading:

 Access Help Paying for Treatment

-Decortication is a surgical procedure used to remove cancerous or abnormal tissue on the lungs, chest wall or diaphragm.
+In the decortication part, a surgeon removes cancerous or abnormal tissue from the lungs, chest wall or diaphragm.
 The surgeon typically performs this procedure after finishing the parietal pleurectomy.
 The surgeon removes any visible tumor growth and may surgically scrape the lung to ensure the removal of any malignant tissue.

 As the surgical team completes the procedure, they’ll take steps to prevent postoperative bleeding, such as suturing or cauterizing blood vessels.
 Some specialists have also integrated experimental targeted treatments such as photodynamic therapy, heated intrapleural chemotherapy or chemotherapy gels, which have shown promising results.